 Every summer, the Fourth of July brings the United States a fanfare of fireworks, flags, red, white & blue bunting, and … if you live in the South, barbecue.
 In my home, that usually means smoking Fourth of July ribs.
 Along with a heavy helping of Fourth of July baked beans.

 Of course, Independence Day is a uniquely American tradition.
 Other countries don’t mark the birthday of the USA unless maybe you are an American living elsewhere around the globe.
+We discuss some of the history in this interview with food journalist Hanna Raskin.

-But what if you are an ex-pat outside the U.S., trying to recreate your favorite Fourth of July ribs complete with Southern trimmings?
+But what if you are an ex-pat outside the U.S., trying to recreate your favorite Fourth of July ribs, complete with Southern trimmings?
 Better yet, what if you are an American in the foreign land … of our former oppressors!?
 You can’t celebrate American independence with fish and chips.
 Do the British barbecue?
 Do they even know how to smoke meat, much less make melt-in-your-mouth ribs?

 Turns out, the British may not barbecue, but they’re within easy reach of some of the best pork for Fourth of July ribs.
 Our Carolina BBQ connection in England, Jim Ernst, is wowing the British with his barbecue.
 He shares the lowdown on making Iberian baby back ribs on his Kamado Joe using not-so-secret weapons – the Joetisserie and the Rib-O-Lator!